anypackage/anypackage/docs/en-US/about_Creating_Package_Providers.md

 ### Supporting Operations

-The package provider indicates support for each individual `UniversalPackageManager` cmdlet by adding a corresponding interface.
+The package provider indicates support for each individual `AnyPackage` cmdlet by adding a corresponding interface.
 For example, if the package provider supports `Get-Package` cmdlet then the `IGetPackage` interface would be implemented.

 | Cmdlet                       | Interface         |